 Romania isn’t a common travel destination and it’s one that we ended up visiting by happy chance, but this Central European country gets a strong grip on your heart.
-Travelling to Bucharest, we had no real idea what to expect of the city or the country.
+Travel to Bucharest wasn’t top of our hit list and we had no real idea what to expect of the city or the country.
 Happily Bucharest turned out to be a fabulous travel destination.
-Romania as a whole, is so delightful, that we ended up staying here.
+Romania as a whole is so delightful that we’ve ended up basing ourselves here for the last 2 years.
 Romania’s capital, Bucharest, the ninth largest city in Europe by population is one of the most enchanting cities we’ve ever visited.
 Lets take a look at some great reasons for travelling to Bucharest.

 Why Travelling to Bucharest is a Great Idea